BDO grows 4% worldwide

 Processing Content

 "It has been another year of solid performance and progress," said BDO global CEO Pat Kramer in a statement Wednesday.
 "While we continue to operate in a complex global landscape, with ever-shifting industry dynamics, we see significant opportunity ahead.
 During periods of flux, businesses value trust.
 Our multidisciplinary approach is anchored in an uncompromising focus on quality.
-With a commitment to maintain independence, we will continue to deliver secure, long-term value for our clients through a sustainable and future-ready organisation."
+With a commitment to maintain independence, we will continue to deliver secure, long-term value for our clients through a sustainable and future-ready organization."

 On a regional basis, revenues in Europe, the Middle East and Africa were up by 7%, with especially strong growth in France, Germany, the Netherlands and Switzerland.

 In the Asia Pacific region, revenue growth remained stable at 3%, with exceptional performance seen in India, Australia and Singapore.
-In the Americas, revenues were flat across the region, with growth recorded in the United States.
+In the Americas, revenues were flat across the whole region, but with growth recorded in the United States.

 Earlier this year, BDO announced a global strategic reset with a decision to remain independent and avoid private equity investment.
-The decision aims to leverage regional strengths, improve go-to-market collaboration, and enable the BDO network to serve an increasingly international and complex client base.
-In accordance with this strategy, BDO U.K. and BDO Ireland have announced merger plans and expand their cross-border advisory services.
-The move is expected to strengthen BDO's audit, tax, consulting and risk services in the region, after decades of collaboration in the U.K. and Ireland.
+It aims to leverage regional strengths, improve go-to-market collaboration, and enable the BDO network to serve an increasingly international and complex client base.

 Trond-Morten Lindberg has been announced as incoming global CEO, succeeding Pat Kramer, whose term will end in November 2026.
 Lindberg currently serves as chief strategy and operations officer and has worked for over 25 years at BDO.